JonathonJulian/chain-metal/README.md

 - Custom peer count metric with labels for additional data such as enode and IP address.
 - Ethereum exporter with Grafana dashboard.
 The dashboard is stored as a ConfigMap and is automatically imported using the grafana dashboard provider.
 - Headless and ClusterIP services
-- Service monitors for Execution, Consensus, Ethereum Exporter, and Custom Exporter.
 - Expandable to include many other clients, configurations, and custom metrics or applications
 - Path based storage to enable auto pruning (>= v1.14.0)